 4. Vilto storage stool, black $32.99

-For the bedside table I went with the Vito storage stool which not only adds a bold element to the space, but is extra functional as both a side table and magazine/book holder.
-The design is very Scandinavian and does also come in an ash timber if lighter tones are preferred.
-This is a flat pack item, so if constructing furniture isn’t high on your want-to-do list, you could always get someone to build it for you.
+For the bedside table, I went with the Vito storage stool which not only adds a bold element to the space but is extra functional as both a side table and magazine/book holder.
+The design is very Scandinavian and also comes in ash timber if lighter tones are preferred.
+This is a flat-pack item, so if constructing furniture isn’t high on your want-to-do list, you could always get someone to build it for you.
 This stool makes a perfect bedside table with enough room to place a lamp and bedside essentials such as water, reading glasses or a favourite candle.
 The fabric magazine holder is a great place to store books and a tablet conveniently but safely out of the way.

 5. Harört cushion, light pink $24.99